Henry Carey, 1st Baron Hunsdon: Relation to Henry VIII

-Henry Carey's mother, Mary Boleyn, was mistress to King Henry VIII from 1520.
-The exact dates when the affair started and ended are unknown, although it is believed to have ended by the time Henry Carey was born on 4 March 1526.
+Carey's mother, Mary Boleyn, was mistress to King Henry VIII from 1520.
+The exact dates when the affair started and ended are unknown, although it is believed to have ended by the time Carey was born on 4 March 1526.

-Contemporary rumours stated that Henry was an illegitimate child of Henry VIII.
-Some 10 years after the child was born, John Hales, vicar of Isleworth, remarked that he had met a "young Master Carey," whom some monks believed to be the king's son.
-However, as Eric Ives has pointed out, the vicar was hostile towards the Boleyn family and may just have been causing trouble.
-The idea that Carey was Henry VIII's secret son has inspired modern historical fiction, such as the novel The Other Boleyn Girl.
+Contemporary rumours stated that Carey was an illegitimate child of Henry VIII.
+Some ten years after the Carey was born, John Hales, vicar of Isleworth, remarked that he had met a "young Master Carey", whom some monks believed to be the king's son.
+However, as Eric Ives has pointed out, the vicar was hostile towards the Boleyn family and may just have been causing trouble.The idea that Carey was Henry VIII's secret son has inspired modern historical fiction, such as the novel The Other Boleyn Girl.
 Alison Weir in her biography of Mary Boleyn concluded that the preponderance of evidence points to Henry Carey's sister, Catherine Carey, as being the only offspring of Mary's relations with Henry VIII.

-Children
+Issue

-Henry Carey and Anne Morgan's marriage resulted in the birth of sixteen children.
+Carey and Anne Morgan's marriage resulted in the birth of thirteen children: